-During almost a decade we have helped dozens of families and individuals to successfully invest in properties in Crete.
-Our highly rated services and professional knowledge around every aspect of property acquisition has made us a reference in the international real estate sector in Crete.
-As a Kreta Eiendom customer we assist you with all your necessary paperwork.
+Over the past twenty years, Kreta Eiendom, has helped dozens of families and individuals successfully invest in properties in Crete.
+Our highly rated services and professional knowledge around every aspect of property acquisition has made us a reference in the international real estate sector, in Crete.
+As a Kreta Eiendom customer, we are able to assist you with all your necessary paperwork and the legal process.

 - Copy of passports

 Power of Attorney

 This document should be completed during your stay in Greece or, in case you are not here, can be sent by email.
 The process itself is simple and uncomplicated.
 It will need to be passed to your chosen Lawyer.
-During your absence from Greece the Power of Attorney should be signed in the Greek Consulate of your Country.
+In the event of your absence from Greece, the Power of Attorney should be signed in the Greek Consulate of your Country.
 This, among other benefits, has the advantage of the document being issued in Greek.
-Therefore, no further translation is necessary.
+Therefore, no further translation would be necessary.

 - Open and issue you with a Greek bank account in your name.

 - Check any encumbrances and litigations on the property.

-- Examine all registered contracts relating to the property.
+- Check all registered contracts relating to the property.

 - Make payments on your behalf, through the aforementioned account

 - Present the contract to the Notary Public Office.